bitovi/github-actions-deploy-static-site-to-aws/README.md

 > :warning: Be very careful here! **Created certificates are fully managed by Terraform**.
 Therefor **they will be destroyed upon stack destruction**.

+> :warning: See note about CDN with aliases if using certificates.
 ## Example usage

 Create `.github/workflow/deploy.yaml` with the following to build on push.